The Ancient Solar Yoga

-What if the most powerful force for energizing all Yoga practices were as obvious and visible as the Sun?
-The fact is, that it is.
-The Sun, properly understood is not merely an outer but an inner energy source, reflecting the supreme light of Yoga both in our own hearts and in the world of nature around us.
+The Sun is not merely an outer but an inner energy source, reflecting the supreme light of Yoga both in our own hearts and in the universe around us.
+This is particularly important to understand on the summer solstice and International Yoga Day.

-The Sun is the most powerful influence in nature, responsible for the light through which all life on earth functions, and sustaining the force of gravity through which the earth revolves.
+The Sun is the most powerful influence in nature, responsible for the light which all life functions, and sustaining the force of gravity through which the earth revolves.
 The Sun is the ruler of our solar system and all that occurs within it.
 Yet though we all may welcome the sunlight every day, we seldom consider the spiritual reality of the Sun or honor the sacred presence and higher spirit behind it.
-We take the sunlight for granted or value it for providing us better health or an alternative energy source!

-However, if we look at traditional cultures from throughout world, we discover a strong awareness of the Sun as a spiritual force, and a secret doorway to a higher reality.
-We note extensive religious, yogic, astrological, and shamanic traditions that revere the Sun in various ways and seek to understand the wisdom and grace behind its outer form, intuiting through the Sun the supreme force behind all existence.
-The Vedic Yoga is a “Yoga of light,” which is also a “Solar Yoga” or “Yoga of the Sun.”
-Vedic Dharma is probably our most well-preserved ancient system of the original religion of light and the Sun.
+If we look at traditional cultures worldwide, we note a strong awareness of the Sun as a secret doorway to a higher reality.
+Extensive religious, yogic, astrological, and shamanic traditions revere the Sun and reveer the wisdom and grace behind it, the Sun the supreme force behind all existence.
+The Vedic Yoga is a “Yoga of light,” which is a “Solar Yoga” or “Yoga of the Sun.”
+Vedic Dharma is probably our best preserved ancient system of the original religion of light and the Sun.

 The Sun is the visible representation of the deity, the veritable face of the Gods.
-The Sun is the great symbol of the Self, spirit or Divine presence in the world (Atman).
+The Sun is the great symbol of the Self, spirit or Divine presence in the world (Atman), and our own highest light and inmost immortal Self.

 The bright face of the Gods has arisen, the eye of Mitra, Varuna, and Agni.
 He has filled heaven, earth, and the atmosphere, the Sun, the Self (Atman) of all that is stable and moving.